 The Export Fellows program is an intensive six-week course taught by members of the Texas Camino Real District Export Council – the leading District Export Council in the nation.
 Participants explore what makes a product or service “exportable,” market entry feasibility assessments, supply chain logistics, and non-tariff barriers to trade, and upon completion of the program they receive a certification from the U.S. Department of Commerce.

 Weekly sessions meet from 9:00 am – 12:00 pm on five (non-home game) Saturdays, with breakfast provided.
-The program concludes with final presentations will on Friday, November 7, followed by a celebration luncheon with program faculty.
+The program concludes with final presentations, followed by a celebration luncheon with program faculty.
+Weekly sessions will cover:

 Who is eligible for this program?